ziglang/zig/doc/build.zig.zon.md

 Must be a valid bare Zig identifier (don't `@` me), limited to 32 bytes.

-### `id`
+### `nonce`

 Together with name, this represents a globally unique package identifier.
-This field should be initialized with a 16-bit random number when the package is first created, and then *never change*.
+This field is auto-initialized by the toolchain when the package is first created, and then *never changes*.
 This allows Zig to unambiguously detect when one package is an updated version of another.

-When forking a Zig project, this id should be regenerated with a new random number if the upstream project is still maintained.
+When forking a Zig project, this nonce should be regenerated if the upstream project is still maintained.
 Otherwise, the fork is *hostile*, attempting to take control over the original project's identity.

-`0x0000` is invalid because it obviously means a random number wasn't used.
+The nonce can be regenerated by deleting the field and running `zig build`.

+This 64-bit integer is the combination of a 16-bit id component, a 32-bit checksum, and 16 bits of reserved zeroes.

+The id component within the nonce has these restrictions:

+`0x0000` is reserved for legacy packages.

 `0xffff` is reserved to represent "naked" packages.

+The checksum is computed from `name` and serves to protect Zig users from accidental id collisions.

 ### `version`